How to be Human is an online therapy practice supporting neurodivergent adults, adolescents and couples.

 You don’t need a diagnosis to work with us, many of our clients are exploring their neurodivergence for the first time.
 All sessions take place online.

-About Lorraine How to be Human was created by Lorraine Cookson, a psychotherapist, supervisor, and private practice coach.
+About Lorraine How to be Human was created by Lorraine Cookson, an experienced psychotherapist and supervisor.

-Lorraine has spent years working with neurodivergent clients and therapists, and supervises many neurodivergent counsellors and psychotherapists in private practice.
+Lorraine has spent years working with neurodivergent clients and therapists.
 She repeatedly saw the same problem: neurodivergent people often had to do too much explaining in therapy, or felt like they were “too much” or “not enough” in the room.

-How to be Human grew from a simple idea, therapy should feel easier to access and safer to be yourself in.
+How to be Human Therapy Practice grew from a simple idea, therapy should feel easier to access and safer to be yourself in.

-The practice brings together therapists who understand neurodivergence and want to work in ways that are flexible, thoughtful, and human.
+The practice brings together therapists who understand neurodivergence from the inside and want to work in ways that are flexible, thoughtful, and human.

 About the practice We don’t believe there is one “right” way to do therapy.